apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 ## Train Skip-Gram

-In skip-gram model,
-word vectors are trained to predict the nearby words.
+In skip-gram model word vectors are trained to predict the nearby words.
 For example, given a sentence like a `"alice", "was", "beginning", "to"`, `"was"` vector is learnt to predict `"alice"` ,`"beginning"` and `"to"`.